Recreational travelers headed to the upper Rogue River journey through Shady Cove on Oregon 62.

 According to ODOT Area Manager Art Anderson, the project bid opening is now scheduled for autumn 2016, which will line up a prime contractor to begin work in early 2017.

-“The good news is that the project is fully funded and we’re confident we can deliver,” said Anderson.
-“We anticipate all of the work can be completed in a single construction season.”
+“Our construction team is confident we can deliver in 2017,” said Anderson.
+“And we anticipate all of the work can be finished in a single construction season.”

 Project planning began in 2012 with an initial scoping meeting and briefing to the Shady Cove Chamber of Commerce.
 ODOT has focused on keeping construction impacts to a minimum not only for the businesses but also for the project budget.

 “Adding funding specifically for bicyclists and pedestrians made a lot of sense to everyone,” said Anderson.
 “The safety need to keep pedestrians off Oregon 62 and the shoulder is clear, especially for local children walking to and from school.”

 Studying design options

 Project enhancements sounded good to the project team but ODOT first needed to clarify right of way locations.
 At the same time, Shady Cove business owners voiced concerns about the possibility of losing on-street parking.